Ananthakr/yet-another-ui-builder/README.md

 * Create picker view which provides elements to be dragged down
 * Complete flow for one element
 * Add a new elements
+* Randomize ID generation for elements in board
+* Add remove option and bounding box
 * Write tests

 ## Issues